Scene Uncertainty and the Wellington Posterior of Deterministic Image Classifiers: Pseudo-Uncertainties and Scene Entropy

 The maximum possible entropy for any classification problem with $K$ classes is:

 Therefore, the normalized scene entropy

-may be taken as a one possible measure of uncertainty based on the scene distribution.
+may also be taken as a one possible measure of uncertainty based on the scene distribution, in addition to the measures noted in Section \ref{sec:measuring_uncertainty}.
 Note that predicting scene entropy or normalized scene entropy is not the same as creating an accurate Wellington Posterior, as two different distributions may have the same entropy.
 Therefore, predicting normalized scene entropy is an \emph{easier} problem than creating an accurate Wellington Posterior, as two different categorical distributions may have the same entropy.
-We evaluate predictions of normalized scene entropy using the $L_1$ scene uncertainty calibration error (SUCE) computed over the anchor frames of a dataset of $Q$ videos:
+We evaluate predictions of normalized scene entropy using mean absolute error.

-where $\rho_q$ is the normalized scene entropy computed using the empirical paragon and $\hat \rho_q$ is scene entropy estimated using information from a single anchor frame.
-To estimate scene entropy, we consider the softmax vector, temperature scaled softmax vectors, isotonic regression \cite{isotonic_regression}, and auxiliary networks.
-Summary results for both ImageNetVid and Objectron are shown in Table \ref{tab:SUCE_table}.
+To estimate normalized scene entropy, we consider the softmax vector, temperature scaled softmax vectors, isotonic regression \cite{isotonic_regression}, and auxiliary networks.
+Lackluster summary results for both ImageNetVid and Objectron are shown in Figure \ref{fig:ImgNetVid_SUCE}, Figure \ref{fig:obj_SUCE}, and Table \ref{tab:SUCE_table}.
 More details on each particular method are given in the subsections below.